How AI in transportation can improve our everyday lives

 The transportation industry is a sophisticated system with many external influencing factors, such as human errors and reactions, accidents, economic situations, and even time of year or day.
 Artificial intelligence (AI) uses all these datapoints to forecast the probability of different situations, thus, providing conditions for educated decisions.
 No wonder, UITP International Association of Public Transport reports that 86% of public transportation players are engaged in partnerships to develop and adopt AI technology projects.

-Multiple use cases of AI in transportation apply computer vision services, such as object detection or object tracking.
-While the most eye-catching AI applications in transport are well-known to the public, such as self-driving vehicles, autonomous air taxis, or smart highways, multiple other use cases are less spectacular but still very useful.
+Multiple use cases of AI in transportation industry apply computer vision services, such as object detection or object tracking.
+While the most eye-catching AI applications in transport are well-known to the public, such as self-driving cars, autonomous air taxis, or smart highways, multiple other use cases are less spectacular but still very useful.
 For example, intersections and pedestrian/cyclist paths are visually monitored by AI systems to detect traffic accidents and increase safety.
 Furthermore, AI in transportation researches traffic patterns looking for causes of delays or reasons for traffic congestion.

 Let’s dive deeper into how AI in transportation improves our everyday lives.